Darkhan2123/Data-Transfer/README.md

 ## IMPORTANT LINKS - Implementation in Excalidraw
 - **Dual Writing:** [Excalidraw Diagram](https://excalidraw.com/#json=r7OP4hBLRxzCOs97lrErj,QlV0y5c-Ey67k_GSePj7hA)
 > **Note:** This is for small dataset.
-If our dataset had been much larger like billions his approach might not have been feasible.
+If our dataset had been much larger like billions like ours this approach might not have been feasible.
 In that case, we might have had to use a **MapReduce job** to process the data at scale.
-We didn't use MapReduce job because I can't do it, or represent how it works with **MapReduce Job**.
+We didn't use MapReduce job because I can't do it, or represent how it works.
 - **Shadow Testing:** [Excalidraw Diagram](https://excalidraw.com/#json=_yIUesRlzcNZnDjcJtNd5,F8Yc4UjTC8cm0UhUvdJMXg)
 - **Changing Write Paths:** [Excalidraw Diagram](https://excalidraw.com/#json=KlukE-ge0h_0wSwb0ES4R,o6zNhzF6FbdgAX69od4x3g)
 ## Overview